 1. A few facts about the Harborside Sofa

 I was just lucky that I ended up buying the three cushion version.
-Three cushions are better than two large ones in that the weight distributes better.
+Three cushions are better than two large ones in that the weight distributes better and so you lessen the amount of lumpiness.

 2. The reviews say that the sofa is stiff at first

 This observation is valid.
 I’m not sure but maybe it took a few months to break in the cushions, so don’t panic if it feels a little uncomfortable at first.
-Basically, our sofa now feels like Crate and Barrel floor model.
+Basically, now that we have had our sofa for about five years, it now feels like the Crate and Barrel floor model.

 Yes, my teenage daughter has broken it in with her long lounges on the weekends.